-> All calls coming into and outgoing from our call lines and our multimedia channels are recorded and are monitored from time to time for quality, analysis and compliance reasons.
-We carry out these activities because we have a legitimate interest in maintaining the quality of the service that our customer experience team provides to the public and to ensure that our training and procedures are relevant to the issues our employees face when handling calls.
+All calls coming into and outgoing from our call lines and our multimedia channels are recorded and are monitored from time to time for quality, analysis and compliance reasons.
+We carry out these activities because we have a legitimate interest in maintaining the quality of the service that our customer experience team provides to the public to identify those who may be considered vulnerable and at a greater risk of experiencing the harms associated with gambling and to ensure that our training and procedures are relevant to the issues our employees face when handling calls.
 We have a legitimate interest to do this because it helps us to achieve our objectives and ensure that we meet the call quality and performance standards that we have set.

-> We share data with a number of organisations.
+We share data with a number of organisations.
 The categories of recipients of data include:

 - We share the data of commercial contacts with venues, caterers, and other service providers used to facilitate their attendance at events that we organise with the charities and promoting societies that we support.
 We also share their data with the provider of an Event Management System to help us manage and send out invites for such events.
 Events include online and virtual events.

 - We share data with our professional legal advisers where necessary.
 We have a legitimate interest to do this to ensure that our business complies with the law and that the business has access to appropriate advice on any disputes

 - We share information with our sister lotteries and Novamedia, to better collaborate across the group and for strategic planning, events and travel.